siggame/siggame.github.io/MegaMinerAI-Rules.md

 ### Global Tournament

-- Purpose: The final tournament determines the top three teams (student, non-student, and SIG-Game Developer teams)
+- Purpose: The final tournament determines the top three teams (student, non-student, and ACM-Game Developer teams)
 - Prize - No prizes are awarded
 - Participation:
   - Student teams may participate
   - Non-student teams may participate
-  - SIG-Game Developer teams may participate
+  - ACM-Game Developer teams may participate
 - Tournament Configuration
   - Triple Elimination
   - Brackets seeded according to performance in the Arena